thirdweb-dev/modular-contracts/README.md

 These hook contracts are designed to be used by develpers as a shared resource, and are upgradeable by thirdweb.
 This allows thirdweb to make beacon upgrades to developer contracts using these hooks.

 At any point, developers can opt to use any custom, non-thirdweb hooks along with their core contract.
-Without the involvement on delegateCall based upgradeability, writing hooks should be accessible and more straightforward for more developers, and we expect to form a vibrant hooks ecosystem.
+Without the involvement on delegateCall based upgradeability, writing hooks should be accessible for more developers, and we expect to form a vibrant hooks ecosystem.

 That said, opting out of using hooks where thirdweb has upgrade authority also means that thirdweb will not be able to perform beacon upgrades to those hooks in the event of a security incident.